menavipandey/Flight_management/README.md

 ## Features

 - **Shortest Path Calculation**: Uses Dijkstra's algorithm to find the shortest path (in terms of distance) between two airports.
-- **Minimum Cost Calculation**: Computes the minimum cost of flying between two airports based on flight prices.
+- **Minimum Cost Calculation**: Computes the minimum cost of flying between two airports based on flight prices using Dijkstra's algorithm with a priority queue.
-- **Flight Availability**: Determines the number of flights available between two airports using network flow (Edmond Karp algorithm).
+- **Flight Availability**: Determines the number of flights available between two airports using the Edmonds-Karp algorithm for maximum flow in a network.
 - **Budget-based Travel Planning**: Helps users plan travel routes based on a specified budget, maximizing the distance traveled.

+## Algorithms Used

+- **Dijkstra's Algorithm**: Used for finding the shortest path between airports based on distance.
+It employs a priority queue to efficiently retrieve the shortest path.

+- **Edmonds-Karp Algorithm**: Used to determine the maximum flow (number of flights) between airports, essential for determining flight availability between airports.

 ## Requirements